quantumgardener/IMatch-to-Socials/README.md

+> ** This project is no longer being maintained.
+It has been replaced by [IMatch to Site](https://github.com/quantumgardener/imatch-to-site).

 # IMatch-to-Socials

 **IMatch-to-socials** automates uploading images from [IMatch](https://www.photools.com) to flickr and pixelfed.
 IMatch is a powerful digital asset management systems for managing photos and their metadata.
 I've been using it since forever.
 One of the features is a full backend API for manipulating information in the database using scripts.